AdaCore/spark2014/docs/lrm/source/packages.rst

    of the immediate scope of T, or if the input in question is subject to rule 4 and constant for the caller.]

+.. _tu-type_invariants-09:

+9. At the end of the elaboration of a package (i.e., at the point where the Initial_Condition, if any, is checked) a verification condition is introduced for the objects (both variables and constants) declared within the package.
+[If one chooses to think of package elaboration as being performed by a notional parameterless "elaboration" subprogram, then this rule (very roughly speaking) says that the global outputs of this notional subprogram follow much the same rules as for other subprograms.]

 .. _tu-type_invariants-ram-03:

 **Ramification:** In determining whether a dispatching call is a call